FAQ - Frequently Asked Questions

 What sets you apart from other schools?

-Sampoorna College of Ayurveda & Holistic Studies is different than other schools because we honor the timeless tradition and teachings of Ayurveda, astrology, and other holistic systems while maintaining academic rigor in the classroom.
+Sampoorna Ayurvedic College is different than other schools because we honor the timeless tradition and teachings of Ayurveda, astrology, and other holistic systems while maintaining academic rigor in the classroom.
 Our degree programs are held to the highest standards and honor a strong teaching methodology that includes student assessments and rigorous evaluation techniques.

 Is the trip to India mandatory?